jmk0/rome/README.md

 # ROME
 RatOS Multi Extruder

-A multi extruder to direct extruder solution for RatOS
+A multi extruder feeder to direct extruder solution for RatOS

 ## Table of Content
 - [Intro](#intro)